Denavvia Mojet: Taking Grand Rapids’ Political Pulse

 DM: I was motivated to start Political Pulse because I’ve always been passionate about bolstering civic engagement in communities of color.
 Growing up in a poor Black community in Southwest Michigan, Benton Harbor, I witnessed a great deal of community anger and frustration around the laws that governed our way of life coupled with a widespread ignorance of how to effectively engage in the process to legislate change.

-This tensioned was heightened in large part by the imposed Emergency Manager legislation that plagued my teen years and in response to all that I saw going on around me, I became motivated to learn as much as I could about how government worked and how power consequently correlated to knowledge, money and votes.
-I realized that more people of color understood about the government, the more empowered that would be to engage it.
+This tension was heightened in large part by the imposed Emergency Manager legislation that plagued my teen years and in response to all that I saw going on around me.
+I became motivated to learn as much as I could about how government worked and how power consequently correlated to knowledge, money and votes.
+I realized that the more people of color understood about the government, the more empowered they would be to engage with it.
 Political Pulse was birthed from that epiphany.

 GR|MAG: When did you first become interested in local politics and how does it impact your daily life?

 DM: I’ve been a politics nerd since I was a kid.
-I was the dork who loved the Model United Nations conferences and the Michigan Interscholastic Forensic Association competitions were I could win by articulating my understanding of international politics and global power dynamics.
+I was the dork who loved the Model United Nations conferences and the Michigan Interscholastic Forensic Association competitions where I could win by articulating my understanding of international politics and global power dynamics.

 Today, I’m a 24-year-old millennial mother who brings her son to community meetings, marches and political events, I sit on boards and I consult on campaigns and I work full-time for a non-profit with a strong history in political advocacy, and in every election cycle, I vote.
 I believe all politics are local.
 All politics are about people.
 And as someone who operates out of a burning compassion for people and the world around me, politics is my life.